Yu-Nie/m5-1/docs/README.md

 6. The map phase of the crawler workflow is by nature async.
 What do I do
      - As the crawler workflow depends mostly on  `map` (it's `map` that's mostly useful here,  `reduce` doesn't do much), you could simply invoke asynchronous functions (that will write to the file system) and return an immediate list of keys
+     - if fail to get value, try wrap your map function with `Promise.resolve(map-function).then(further implemetation on the result)`.

 7. What libraries can I use?
     - Generally any standard libraries and any libraries used in M0 are allowed.